felipesimao1/math-sprint-game/README.md

 # Sum Game

-Math Sprint Game is a fun math game that will test your calculation speed.
-The object of the game is to answer as many questions as possible in the shortest possible time about multiplication.
+Sum Game is a fun math game that will test your calculation speed.
+The object of the game is to answer as many questions as possible in the shortest possible time about Sums

 - Rules
 The player will have 4 game options with 10, 25, 50 and 99 questions.